Last updated 17 April 2022

 Several vaccines for hepatitis A are available in the United States, including several combination vaccines.
 It has been part of the routine childhood immunization schedule since 1994.
 Hepatitis vaccination is recommended at age 1, with a booster shot several months later.
-For those people who have not had hepatitis A and have not already been vaccinated, travel to developing countries can be a trigger for pre-departure hepatitis A vaccine.
+For those who have not had hepatitis A and have not already been vaccinated, travel to developing countries can be a trigger for pre-departure hepatitis A vaccine.
 It is important to allow at least two weeks before departure for vaccination.
-The benefits of a single administration of vaccine should last for several months, but getting a second dose will confer much longer term immunity.
+The benefits of a single vaccine administration should last several months, but getting a second dose will confer much longer-term immunity.
 The vaccine contains no live virus and is safe even for people with reduced immune function.

 Hepatitis E Vaccines

 A recombinant hepatitis E vaccine was licensed in China in 2011 for use in people ages 16-65 years old.
 It is recommended for those at high risk of hepatitis E infection.

 - Centers for Disease Control and Prevention. .
 Atkinson, W., Wolfe, S., Hamborsky, J., eds.
 13th ed.
 Washington, DC: Public Health Foundation, 2015.
 (468 KB).
 Accessed 01/25/2018.